-The OIG opened one new allegation case during the recent six-month period.
-The new case and one of the prior open cases have been closed.
-The remaining open case from the prior period is undergoing further review.
+The OIG opened three new allegation cases during the recent six-month period.
+The three new cases and the one prior open case have been closed.
 No criminal investigations were performed during the period.

 Indirect Cost Rate Negotiations

 Indirect costs are incurred for common or joint objectives, which cannot be readily and specifically identified with a particular project or activity.
 The costs of operating and maintaining facilities, depreciation or use allowances, and administrative salaries and supplies are typical examples of costs that nonprofit organizations usually consider to be indirect.